 The Basic Essay question lets students give long, detailed answers to questions (up to a maximum of 10,000 words).
 As the grading of an essay is subjective, the question cannot be auto scored.

 Enter a question stem in the Compose Question area.

-Below, there are formatting options which can be toggled: Copy, Cut and Paste.
-The formatting buttons will appear on the top left of the students toolbar.
+Below, there are formatting options that can be enabled: Copy, Cut, and Paste.
+The formatting buttons will appear on the top left of the students' toolbar.

 Figure 2: Basic essay formatting parameters.

 Then you can specify the Maximum Length - this is the maximum number of words that can be entered into the text entry field.
 The word count will be displayed in the question toolbar.

 Word Limit Setting allows you to choose whether word count should be displayed in the toolbar or not.
 You can choose between the following options:

 - Always On - Word Limit is always displayed.

 - On Limit - Word Limit will only be displayed when the limit is reached.